This post contains affiliate links.

 Daniel and I got off the ferry around noon and walked from the port to the town of Preko.
 This picturesque walk along the water and through a marina was beautiful and made me excited to see more of the island.
 While you can eat, swim, and relax in the town of Preko, I recommend exploring more with a bike rental!

 There is a map of the island in the main square, and I recommend taking a picture before you leave.
-We decided to take the main road all the way from Preko to the town of Ugljan at the end of the Island to the town of Ugljan, but there are plenty of side trips you can take instead.
+We decided to take the main road all the way from Preko to the town of Ugljan at the end of the island, but there are plenty of side trips you can choose instead.

 Finally, we arrived in the town of Ugljan and rode through it to find the most beautiful little swimming cove with an old church.

 The water was clear and splashed in varying shades of blue.
-A few people dotted the shore and were jumping in off a docked boat, and all in all it looked like every Mediterranean fantasy I’ve ever had came to life.
-No crowds, no stress, just a pier, a packed lunch, and a few hours to enjoy under the sun.
+A few people dotted the shore and were jumping in off a docked boat, and all in all, it looked like every Mediterranean fantasy I’ve ever had came to life.
+No crowds, no stress – just a pier, a packed lunch, and a few hours to enjoy under the sun.
 It was much better than our less-than-stellar experience on the disappointing Zadar beach the day before.

-I suggest trying to get one back during sunset because the trip is beautiful.
-Honestly, the views from the ferry on the way out and back alone were enough to make a day trip to Ugljan Island from Zadar worth the effort!
+I suggest taking the ferry back to Zadar during sunset because the trip is beautiful.
+Honestly, the views from the ferry on the way out and back alone were enough to make a day trip from Zadar to Ugljan Island worth the effort!

 Visit Ugljan Island With This Guide

 Ready to see this lil’ piece of paradise for yourself?

 This guide has everything you need to know for a perfectly simple day trip from Zadar to Ugljan Island.
 Skip the crowded Zadar beach and create your own (much more memorable) Croatian adventure with my day trip blueprint by your side.